Sad Lovers & Giants: History

 E-mail from Eternity, a best-of compilation, was released by the record label Cherry Red in 1996, after the company picked up the Midnight catalogue.

 In 2000, McGuinness formed progressive trance trio Above & Beyond with Jono Grant and Paavo Siljamäki, also initiating his electronic dance music labels Anjunabeats and Anjunadeep.

-In 2002, Sad Lovers and Giants released their sixth album, Melting in the Fullness of Time on Voight-Kampff Records, recorded predominantly by Allard and McGuinness with studio contributions from Sainsbury, Snake Corps bassist Liam McGuinness, drummer Kevin Mathews, and two members of Lovebabies, vocalist Jenny Clark and guitarist Bob Bradley.
+In 2002, Sad Lovers & Giants released their sixth album, Melting in the Fullness of Time on Voight-Kampff Records, recorded predominantly by Allard and McGuinness with studio contributions from Sainsbury, Snake Corps bassist Liam McGuinness, drummer Kevin Mathews, and two members of Lovebabies, vocalist Jenny Clark and guitarist Bob Bradley.
 They played two dates in Italy a year later.

 Another reformed line-up (Allard, McGuinness, Pollard, Gibson) played in Italy and Greece in April 2009, coinciding with Cherry Red's rereleases of Feeding the Flame and Epic Garden Music.
 Keyboardist Will Hicks joined later in 2009.

 During 2010, the band played a handful of live dates in Athens and Barcelona (supported by the Snake Corps and the Essence, both previous Midnight bands), reissued The Mirror Test, and recorded a new 7-inch double A-side single, "Himalaya".
 They played at the Purple Turtle in Camden in December 2011, which was their first London gig since the early 1990s.
 In 2012, they played gigs in Berlin and Salerno and began writing and recording new material for a future album.

 An extensive interview feature on SLAG appeared in the autumn 2013 and spring 2014 issues of music magazine The Big Takeover.

 In 2014, frontman Allard published an autobiography of the band, Things We Never Did – The Story of Sad Lovers and Giants.

-In March 2016, Sad Lovers and Giants embarked on a short tour of North America, performing mainly on the West Coast.
+In March 2016, Sad Lovers & Giants embarked on a short tour of North America, performing mainly on the West Coast.
 They made their U.S. live debut at the South by Southwest festival in Austin, Texas.

 In 2017, Cherry Red issued a five-disc retrospective box set, Where the Light Shines Through 1981-2017.

 On 31 October 2018, the band released their seventh studio album and first in 16 years, Mission Creep.